 - Danger Boards and shock treatment charts in two languages viz.
-English and Tamil. - 750mm wide, tested rubber mats of thickness not less than 19mm shall be provide in front of all switchboards and control panels.
+English and Tamil. - 750mm wide, tested rubber mats of thickness not less than 19mm shall be provide in front of all switchboards and control panels in accordance with IS 15652:2006 IEC 61111:2009

-Tests And Equipments / Installation
+Tests and Equipments / Installation

-The Purchaser / Engineer shall have the right to Inspect / Witness on the equipment or any part there of at various stages of fabrication. manufacture, sub-assembly, assembly and testing, erection and commissioning.
+The Purchaser / Engineer shall have the right to Inspect / Witness on the equipment or any part there of at various stages of fabrication.
+Manufacture, sub-assembly, assembly and testing, erection and commissioning.
 Inspection / test shall be carried out at the supplier's works / his sub - contractor's works and at site as specified.